monicamonin/datawork/README.md

 - Aggregate sources (https://newsapi.org/)

-Make your own

-Searching text corpus’
+##Text Analysis Using Computational Methods

+###Simple Word Count of a Text Corpus
-See Daniel Shiffman for online tutorials: https://shiffman.net/a2z/text-analysis/ I've modified the Concordance example so it searches and counts words and then you can output a csv file
+See Daniel Shiffman for online tutorials: https://shiffman.net/a2z/text-analysis/.
+I've modified the Concordance example so it searches and counts words and then you can output a csv file.
+Example file available for download here.

+###Distant Reading
+Andrew can you add this in here

+##Scrape
-You can also web scrape your own datasets together Everest Pipkin - talks about how scraping your own datasets allows you to be more careful, ethical and tactical in where you source data from and who you seek to represent (and how they are represented) in datasets
+You can also scrape your own datasets together from disparate searches and sources and collate them into a dataset.
+We will not be covering this in class and it is not something you will have time for for this workshop but it is something to be aware of as a practice.
+Artists Everest Pipkin argues that scraping your own datasets can allow you to be more careful, ethical and tactical in where you source data from and who you seek to represent (and how they are represented) in datasets.
-“Scraping is perfect for data that is ungathered, under-respected, or generally lacks the resources to be bundled into a set; data that is “floating.”
+“Scraping is perfect for data that is ungathered, under-respected, or generally lacks the resources to be bundled into a set; data that is “floating” (Everest Pikin quoted by one of their students somewhere in the jumble of here http://sfpc.io/codesocieties_students/).

-But remember no dataset is 'neutral' (http://sfpc.io/codesocieties-winter-19/2019/01/10/building-nets-for-floating-data.html)
+(http://sfpc.io/codesocieties-winter-19/2019/01/10/building-nets-for-floating-data.html)

-# Examples Covered
+## Examples

 Lucy Parson’s Lab - Examples of politically motivated data scraping. https://lucyparsonslabs.com/about/